 Add multiple Active Directory domains and assign unique credentials and administrator access to users from these domains.

 Assign Writable Volumes to a specific user.

 Search across multiple Active Directory domains

-Connect securely to Active Directory and validate the certificate
+Connect securely to Active Directory and optionally, validate the certificate.

 Active Directory Objects Lookup

 App Volumes Manager looks up Active Directory objects by their GUID instead of UPN (User Principal Name).
-This enables administrators to move users across domains and organizational units (OUs) and even rename users and computers without affecting their AppStacks or Writable Volumes assignments.
+Using GUID enables administrators to move users across domains and organizational units (OUs) and even rename users and computers without affecting their AppStacks or Writable Volumes assignments.